 Step 2.
 Enter UART Download mode

-To do this, first press and hold the UART_DOWNLOAD button, then press the RESET button.
+To enter upload mode, first press and hold the UART_DOWNLOAD button, then press and release the RESET button, lastly release the UART_DOWNLOAD button.

-As the name suggested, double click on the file to run it, follow instructions printed on the screen to update the ameba’s serial COM port (this is known to us during the driver installation step mentioned above) so the uploading can be carried out successfully.
-Once the uploading is successful, you will see a line of log printed on the screen – “All images are sent successfully”
+Follow the instruction printed on the screen or in the “Readme.md” so that the uploading can be carried out successfully.
+There is a 5-seconds count down set as a reminder to enter the upload mode.
+Once the uploading is successful, you will see a line of printed on the screen – “All images are sent successfully”.